Company News

 Each subheading may have additional requirements or specifications based on factors such as wall thickness, length, and specific alloy composition.
 Importers and exporters must accurately determine the appropriate subheading to ensure compliance with customs regulations and avoid potential penalties or delays in customs clearance.

-Seamless Pipe HS Code List
+8. Detailed Seamless Pipe HS Code Classification

 HS Code Description